JinArlech/arlecchino.github.io/README.md

 ## 🚀 What Am I Up To?

-As a perpetual learner, I am currently diving into [What you are currently learning or focusing on].
+As a perpetual learner, I am currently diving into Python.
 My GitHub repositories reflect this journey, housing a collection of projects that showcase my skills, creativity, and a commitment to excellence.

 ## 🛠️ Projects